bonny/WordPress-Simple-History/readme.txt

 ### Unreleased

+- Better output of JSON data in event details view. #464.

 ### 5.0.1 (September 2024)

 A minor update to quickly fix an issue with avatars that affected a few people.